 I love this easy gluten-free almond flour tortilla recipe because it requires a few ingredients that you can easily find at almost any store.
 Here is everything you will need:

 - Psyllium Husk Powder – this ingredient gives that chewy texture of bread to your flatbread and makes them super pliable.
 Some brands of psyllium husk powder make the dough purple, which doesn’t affect the taste and texture.

-- Coconut Flour – this type of flour is one of my favorite low-carb flour substitutes that absorbs well liquids.
+- Coconut Flour – this type of flour is one of my favorite low-carb flour substitutes that absorbs liquids well.

-- Water – is the key element that activates the flours; we use it instead of eggs to avoid an eggy flavor.
+- Water – is the key element that activates the flour; we use it instead of eggs to avoid an eggy flavor.

-- Olive Oil – you can use your favorite vegetable oil; my favorite one is olive oil because it will give a special taste to these coconut flour.
+- Olive Oil – you can use your favorite vegetable oil; my favorite one is olive oil because it will give a special taste to these coconut flour tortillas.